pyvista/pyvista/doc/api/utilities/geometric.rst

 Geometric Objects
 -----------------
 PyVista includes a few functions to generate simple geometric objects.
-The code documentation for these functions are on this page; to see what these functions create, check out the example: :ref:`ref_geometric_example`.
+The API reference for these functions is on this page; to see what these functions create, check out the :ref:`ref_geometric_example` example.

 .. currentmodule:: pyvista